Anantshah133/Anantshah133.github.io/README.md

 - 👋 Hi, I’m @Anantshah133.
-- 👀 I’m interested in Making A Various Kind Of Websites And Web Apps And I am Data Enthusiast Person.
+- 👀 I’m interested in Making A Various Kind Of Websites And Web Apps And I am Data Enthusiast.
 - 🌱 I’m currently learning Full Stack Development Along With B.C.A.
 Studies.
 - 💞️ I’m looking to collaborate on Linkdein
 - 📫 You Can Reach Me On Gmail : anantshah130305@gmail.com